 The other differences arise from the closure model.
 As is well know, in standard MHD we employ the adiabatic closure for which $d(p\rho^{-\Gamma})/dt = 0$ where $\Gamma = 5/3$.
-In the guiding centre plasma (GCP) approximation, the closure is provided by solving the one dimensional collisionless kinetic equation, i.e. (4), which describes the particle motion parallel to the magnetic field [37, 38].
-It was pointed out in Ref.
-[37] that MHD marginal stability boundaries are recovered by the isotropic GCP model (in the case of shearless toroidal flows in cylindrical geometry) if $\Gamma = 1$, i.e with the plasma being isothermal.
-This is indeed apparent by inspecting Eqs.
-(12) and (13).
-In standard MHD in toroidal geometry, the adiabatic index enters inertia and magnetic well terms [73].
-In toroidal geometry, these contributions reduce to the ones obtaied in the isotropic GCP limit for $\Gamma = 1$ at marginal stability with uniform flows.
-Thus, it follows that within the GCP model the Brunt-Väisälä stabilisation mechanism, coming from the centrifugal force which gives a stable density or entropy distribution within each magnetic surface, is lost (see e.g. [25, 77, 78] and references therein).
-We shall point out that other types of closure may be used [79, 80], and different results might be expected depending on the closure model (noticing that the inclusion of flows is particularly subtle).
+In the guiding centre plasma (GCP) approximation, the closure is provided by solving the one dimensional collisionless kinetic equation, i.e. (4), which describes the particle motion parallel to the magnetic field [42, 43].
+It was pointed out in reference [42] that MHD marginal stability boundaries are recovered by the isotropic GCP model (in the case of shearless toroidal flows in cylindrical geometry) if $\Gamma = 1$, i.e with the plasma being isothermal.
+This is indeed apparent by inspecting equations (12) and (13).
+In standard MHD in toroidal geometry, the adiabatic index enters inertia and magnetic well terms [77].
+In toroidal geometry, these contributions reduce to the ones obtained in the isotropic GCP limit for $\Gamma = 1$ at marginal stability with uniform flows.
+Thus, it follows that within the GCP model the Brunt-Väisälä stabilisation mechanism, coming from the centrifugal force which gives a stable density or entropy distribution within each magnetic surface, is lost (see e.g. [30, 83, 84] and references therein).
+We shall point out that other types of closure may be used [85, 86], and different results might be expected depending on the closure model.

-Having said so, it is worth pointing out the robustness of the anisotropic model, which could be more more trustworthy in the strong parallel anisotropy limit than the ideal MHD isotropic fluid model.
-Indeed, in the limit of strong parallel anisotropy, i.e. $T{||}/T{\perp} \rightarrow \infty$, the trapped particle fraction vanishes so that kinetic corrections to kinetic-MHD models are negligible [40].
-Although kinetic models are dependent upon several parameters (collisional regime, temperature, bounce frequency resonance effects, etc.), in the parallel anisotropic limit kinetic models yield weak corrections to a fluid model.
+It is worth pointing out the robustness of the anisotropic fluid model used here, for cases where strong parallel anisotropy is applicable to the experimental regime of interest.
+It is a more complete model in the deep parallel anisotropic limit, for low or high performance plasmas, than the isotropic MHD limit for cases where isotropy applies to a fusion grade plasma.
+Indeed, in the limit of strong parallel anisotropy, i.e. $T{\parallel}/T{\perp} \rightarrow \infty$, the trapped particle fraction vanishes so that kinetic corrections to kinetic-MHD models are negligible [45].
+Although kinetic models are dependent upon several parameters (collisional regime, temperature, bounce frequency resonance effects, etc), in the parallel anisotropic limit kinetic models yield weak corrections to a fluid model.
 What is left are anisotropic fluid effects which are robustly stabilising since pressure perturbation associated with passing particles are larger on the high field side of the flux surface (contrarily to an isotropic plasma in which passing particles compensate for trapped particles, where the latter tend to spend more time in the low field side).